scottkf/massuploadutility/readme.md

 ## Todo

-- Repopulate the upload list (or don't delete) if a file fails to upload for whatever reason
 - Possibly expand the {$} variables to contain other things (like what?)
+- Refine the UI some

 ## Installation